Blog

-HIPAA was designed to protect identifying patient information, including medical records, health insurance information, etc. The rule applies to all healthcare providers, health plans, and healthcare clearinghouses that transmit health information electronically.
+All health providers, health plans, and healthcare clearinghouses that transmit health information electronically must follow these rules – and will be heavily penalized for failing to do so.
 It also covers electronic financial transactions and applies even when entities contract to Business Associates (BAs).

 You can find various resources on our website that list the entities covered and information protected by HIPAA.
 Visit the What Entities and Information Does HIPAA Protect? blog for more details.

-7 Exceptions to HIPAA
+7 Important Exceptions to HIPAA

 Although situations in which HIPAA does not apply are fairly uncommon, it is still worthwhile for covered entities to understand where they should and should not focus their compliance efforts.
 The full list of HIPAA exceptions is quite lengthy and difficult to parse, so we’ve highlighted a few instances in which HIPAA does not apply: